- Who We Are

 Frequently Asked Questions (FAQ)

-How much time should be allocated for completing the AIDE Roadmap assessment?
+How much time should be allocated for completing the Global Equity & Inclusion Assessment?

 Based on feedback from pilot institutions, completion of the AIDE Roadmap may take between 10 and 14 hours.